Eforen/FlowHS/KANBAN.md

 * [Builtin Chips] NOT (1 BIT IN, 1 BIT OUT)
 * [Builtin Chips] OR (2 BIT IN, 1 BIT OUT)
 * [Builtin Chips] AND (2 BIT IN, 1 BIT OUT)
+* [Editor] Connection needs an invisable padding that absorbs cursor events so it can be hovered and clicked without perfact accuracy

 ### v0.3
 * [Main][No Project Loaded] New Project